droxit/roxcomposer/doc/implementation.md

 ## Config handling

-**This feature is at this point not compatible with the REST API controls**

 Since passing the configuration manually is cumbersome, services have a machanism to access their configuration via files:

 ```bash